The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Results

 \section{Results}

 We discuss first the detection in the stacking experiment for the full sample (Sect. \ref{subsec:full:stack}).
-We consider to have a `detection' when the signal to noise is larger than 3, a `hint of detection' if the signal to noise is between 1 and 3, and an `upper limit' when the signal to noise is smaller than 1.
+We consider to have a `detection' when the S/N is larger than 3, a `hint of detection' if the S/N is between 1 and 3, and an `upper limit' when the S/N is smaller than 1.

-In Sections \ref{subsec:sfrBins:massBin} and \ref{subsec:trends}, we discuss the trends obtained when splitting the sample according to its specific star formation rate and stellar mass.
+In Sections \ref{subsec:sfrBins:massBin} and \ref{subsec:trends}, we discuss the trends obtained when splitting the sample according to its sSFR and stellar mass.
 The comparison with theoretical predictions presented in Sect. \ref{sec:simulation} is done on the binned samples, where the stellar population is best controlled.